Chocolate and Acne

 - Variations in menstrual cycle, weight, stress, lifestyle, and the use of caffeine, tobacco, or medications amongst participants, all of which may affect acne severity, were not mentioned.

 - Differences in composition of the chocolate bars and the placebo bars.
 The placebo bars contained more hydrogenated fats.

 - The short duration of the study (4 weeks).

 - Not including a description of the statistical methods.

-Due to the design flaws of the study, it was concluded that its conclusion that chocolate did not affect acne was unreliable.
+Due to the design flaws of the study, its conclusions are now widely seen as unreliable.

-Since 2011: Inconclusive Relationship Between Chocolate and Acne Formation
+Since 2011: Weak Relationship Between Chocolate and Acne

 In 2011, a study published in the Journal of the American Academy of Dermatology found that 100% chocolate increased the number of acne lesions in a group of 10 men between the ages of 18 and 35.3

 - Variables such as diet (sugar and calorie intake), weight, or smoking status, all of which may influence the development of acne, were not mentioned.3